 NOTES: 1.
-1/16 inch conductive sheet stock covering bench top work area.
+1/16 inch conductive sheet stock covering bench top

-- Ground strap. - Wrist strap in contact with skin. - Static neutralizer.
+- 2. Ground strap. - 3.
+Wrist strap in contact with skin. - Static neutralizer.
 (Ionized air blower directed at work.)
-Primarily for use in areas where direct grounding is impractical. - 5.
-Room humidifier.
+Primarily for use in areas where direct grounding is impractical. - Room humidifier.
 Primarily for use in areas where the relative humidity is less than 45%.
 Caution: building heating and cooling systems usually dry the air causing the relative humidity inside of buildings to be less than outside humidity.